MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/faqs-timeline-control.md

 ## Records could not be loaded because of unexpected error

 The timeline section retrieves data about and displays in the form cards.
-By default, the timeline retrieves data for the eight out-of-the-box entities, which are:
+By default, the timeline retrieves data for the 10 standard activity entities, which are:

 -	Email
 -	Task